atomisthq/docs/docs/automations/quick-start.md

     && npm start
 ```

-To trigger this event automation, you need to make a commit in a
+To trigger this event handler, you need to make a commit in a
 repository that is linked to a Slack channel.
 The commit message
 should include the word "Crushed" followed by a reference to an issue
 in the form `#N`, replacing `N` with the number of the issue.
 Once